 Lone working issues will be considered as part of an overall risk assessment of a job role or activity.
 However, where lone working has not been considered as part of other risk assessments, a specific risk assessment must be carried out.
-Each School should - Risk asses those tasks, document a procedure to state how they will maintain effective supervision for those lone working tasks which should include emergency response arrangements if contact with lone workers is lost.
+Each school should risk assess those tasks, document a procedure to state how they will maintain effective supervision for those lone working tasks.
+This should include emergency response arrangements if contact with lone workers is lost.
 Identify what level of training you require lone workers to have.
 Identifying equipment that is to be used.